awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateDatasetImportJob.md

 Could not find the specified resource\.
 HTTP Status Code: 400

+ ** TooManyTagsException **
+You have exceeded the maximum number of tags you can apply to this resource\.
+HTTP Status Code: 400

 ## See Also<a name="API_CreateDatasetImportJob_SeeAlso"></a>

 For more information about using this API in one of the language\-specific AWS SDKs, see the following: